ZeroMeOut/Subtitle-generator-for-video/README.md

 Use "streamlit run app.py" in the directory to start the app

-There is a small demo
+There is a small demo:
 https://user-images.githubusercontent.com/63326326/236984035-dd1d1f73-9d96-47a0-852e-d3098d405c02.mp4

 # Some problems to note